-* The hotel was likely named after the genus of cacti originating from Peru.
+* The hotel was named after the nearby Oroya goldmine.
+Oroya is a genus of cacti originating from Peru.
 The name comes from the Peruvian town of la Oroya where the first plants were discovered.
 Sandstone is a small town in the mid west region of Western Australia 157km east of Mount Magnet and 661km north of Perth.
 At the 2016 census, Sandstone and the surrounding Shire of Sandstone had a population of 89 people, including 19 families (Wikipedia).

 If you would like to support my work, you can leave a small tip here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.